 Your girl may not take to motherhood.
 Surprisingly, often they don’t, and then you will have to hand rear the litter; feeding and cleaning all puppies every 2 hours, around the clock, or they will die.
 Even if all goes well the litter will take up all your time.
 Cleaning, feeding and bathing is a full-time job.
 You will need to keep your other pets and even tiny children away from the little puppies as they can be easily hurt.
 Mother will also need to be kept safe.
 Bitches who are normally best friends can fight over puppies.

 It is easy to lose money!
-The health tests cost money, the stud dog costs money, whelping equipment is expensive and vets bills are enormous if a caesarean is needed or puppies are poorly.
-It is only the breeders that don’t care that can guarantee profit.
+The health tests cost money.
+The stud dog costs money.
+Whelping equipment is expensive and vets bills are enormous if a caesarean is needed or puppies are poorly.
+It is only the breeders that don’t care that can guarantee a profit.

 It’s a Huge Responsibility

-When they have all gone you are responsible for life for these puppies, Rescue is not a dumping ground for breeders who don’t care, we expect you to take back any dog you have bred that falls on hard times because the owners marriage breaks down, they lose their job, or they just cannot cope.
+When they have all gone, you are responsible for life for these puppies.
+Rescue is not a dumping ground for breeders who don’t care.
+We expect you to take back any dog you have bred that falls on hard times because the owners' marriage breaks down or they lose their job or they just cannot cope.

 If one of your puppies has a serious illness, even if you have done all in your power to avoid it, you will be held responsible by the owner.
 You brought this little life into the world it is YOUR responsibility to make it a life worth living.